DataStrategist/linuxRstuff/README.md

 When you have a merge conflict:
 `git status` to see what's conflicting, and then:
 `git checkout --ours FILE.html` to accept the new change... or `theirs` to accept the server version.

+## Dropbox
+Following the instructions [here](https://www.dropbox.com/en_GB/install-linux) are pretty painless... except if you want to perform a selective sync.
+In that case, make sure you install the `dropbox.py` they recommend, and keep in mind these two commands:

+`~/utils/dropbox.py exclude add *`      (exclude EVERYTHING from sync) `~/utils/dropbox.py exclude remove DIR` (remove DIR from exclusion list)